Life After Divorce: Support For Those Learning How to Start Over After A Divorce

 After a divorce, some people willingly choose to stay single as well, and that’s okay too!
 No one is obligated to date.
 You can also try to find new friends with whom you can spend time and develop new memories.
 Nonetheless, finding someone new allows you to invest yourself in new relationships and stop dwelling on your ex.

-Online therapy for starting over after divorce
+Online therapy for navigating life after divorce

 Many people ask, “How long does it take to get over a divorce?” but realistically, there is no set time, and it depends on the individual.
 The most important thing is that you go at your own pace and try not to put pressure on yourself.